Yamini-Murari/Exploratory-Data-Analysis-EDA-/README.md

 OBJECTIVE : Understand data using statistics and visualizations

-TOOLS USED : pandas for dataset loading,
+TOOLS USED : pandas for dataset loading,matplotlib for visualization(histograms,boxplots),seaborn for correlation heatmap

-             matplotlib for visualization (histograms,boxplots),

-            seaborn for correlation heatmap

 STEPS PERFORMED :